-- Place-based education is meaningful and authentic, integrating all disciplines, and designed to meet children where they are, academically, developmentally, and socially.
+- Engages all disciplines in an integrated manner, and is designed to meet children where they are – developmentally, academically, and socially.

-- The curriculum is standards-relevant: the Next Generation Science Standards, National Council for Social Studies Learning Targets, and Common Core standards for Math and Literacy serve as guides and benchmarks for teaching and learning.
+- Is standards-relevant: the Next Generation Science Standards, National Council for Social Studies Learning Targets, and Common Core Standards for Math and Literacy serve as guides and benchmarks for learning.

 - Has social studies and science content at the core, with writing and reading projects linked appropriately and authentically to support and enhance the learning.